 I lost my job, wife and daughter to an alcohol use disorder.
 My alcohol use started casually but, as my workload increased, so did the drinking.
 After losing my job and being kicked out of the house, I knew I needed help.
 With no income, I didn’t know where to turn.
-Luckily, I was able to participate in LRADAC’s scholarship program.
+Fortunately, I still received help because of recovery assistance provided for people like me who are uninsured or facing financial hardship.
 At LRADAC, I received the support and services I needed.
 I am now living in recovery, have a job and working to regain visitation with my daughter.

 My addiction destroyed all of the relationships in my life, except for one.
 My mother stood by my side through the ups and downs and my recovery has brought us closer than ever before.
 Recovery doesn’t happen overnight but having guidance from LRADAC’s Adult Outpatient Program made my journey bearable.
 My mother even received the support she desperately needed through LRADAC’s Family Services.
 I have a hard time putting my gratitude into words, but I want you to know that your generosity is deeply appreciated.

 "I was going through a really rough time.
 Outpatient treatment helped me manage my situation while staying substance-free ."

 "It was a good thing to know other that people are struggling with some of the same things and they know what you are going through."

 "My counselor was awesome.
 Since leaving treatment, I am going back to school, working as much as I can, and doing really great ."

 Scholarship Recipient Quotes

 Central Electric Power Cooperative Inc.

 Tanya Gary (Secretary)